Affair | Infidelity

 How will I ever trust again?

 This is one of the most pressing questions and fears for any person who's been betrayed.
 It's hard.
 And that's putting it mildly.
-The reality is that your whole world has been shattered and you're on the precipice of even deciding whether or not you want to make it work.
+The reality is that your whole world has been shattered and you're on the precipice of even deciding whether or not you want to make it work with a partner who has lied to you.
 You may love your partner very much, but aren't sure at this point whether or not they can be trusted.
 Rightfully so.
 Your trust has just been shattered.

 That doesn't mean you won't ever trust again.
 It does mean that we'll carefully rebuild trust between the two of you (if all parties are interested in rebuilding the relationship) and that it will take time, effort, and intention.
 It will be painful, yes, but where you're currently at is also painful.
 It becomes a matter of deciding which painful route you want to take.
 And that doesn't feel fair and, in many ways, it's not.
 And that doesn't change where you are.
 You can trust again, but it takes time and hard work.

 Can I heal from this?

 Secondly, regardless of what mass media would have you believe, most divorces or separations aren't direct results of affairs.
-Affairs and infidelities are usually symptomatic of larger/more issues in a relationship.
+Affairs and infidelities are usually (but not always) symptomatic of larger/more issues in a relationship.
 So healing is two-fold.
 There's healing the immediate betrayal, which is devastating to the person who's been betrayed.
 This takes precedence.
 There's also healing the larger issues within your relationship.

-There's no cookie-cutter "larger issue" within any relationship, but we do know a few things regarding what successful relationships look like.
+There's no cookie-cutter "larger issue" within any relationship, but we do know a few things regarding what successful relationships look like (such as no horsemen, healthy communication, and effective conflict).
 Part of the work in healing is tending to these factors that create successful relationships.
 It's possible and it happens.